Most Notable Books in My Library

 3. Paulo Coelho – The Alchemist

-I hadn’t really enjoyed reading a book in a long time, by the time I got this copy.
-It was very timely as it spoke of things that I needed to hear at that point!
-Paulo’s style is reminiscent of old tales that contain mysticism and magic while speaking to human emotion and experience, self-discovery and chasing your dreams!
+I had hardly enjoyed fictional books, for a while, when the Alchemist fell on my lap.
+It was very timely, as it spoke of things that I needed to hear at that point in time.
+Paulo’s style is reminiscent of old tales that contain mysticism and magic while speaking to the universal human journey.
+He explores the emotions and experience of self-discovery and chasing your dreams in a beautiful and colourful way.
 Hardly the kind of book you read once!

-3.5 Notable mention: More recently, I read The Prophet’ by Khalil Gibran, and it was a sort of similar experience with lots of lessons on how to navigate this ride called life.
+3.5 Notable mention: More recently, I read The Prophet’ by Khalil Gibran, and it was a similar experience, with lots of lessons on how to navigate this ride called life.

 4. Kite Runner